Saint: The Church of Jesus Christ of Latter-day Saints

 The use of "saint" within the Church of Jesus Christ of Latter-day Saints (LDS Church) is similar to the Protestant tradition.
 In the New Testament, saints are all those who have entered into the Christian covenant of baptism.
 The qualification "latter-day" refers to the doctrine that members are living in the latter days before the Second Coming of Christ, and is used to distinguish the members of the church, which considers itself the restoration of the ancient Christian church.
 Members are therefore often referred to as "Latter-day Saints" or "LDS", and among themselves as "saints".

-Other religions
+Comparison with other religions

 In some theological literature, the use of the term saint tends to be used in non-Christian contexts as well.
 In many religions, there are people who have been recognized within their tradition as having fulfilled the highest aspirations of religious teaching.
 In English, the term saint is often used to translate this idea from many world religions.
 The Jewish ḥasīd or tsaddiq, the Islamic qidees, the Zoroastrian Fravashi, the Hindu Shadhus, the Buddhist Arahant or Bodhisattva, the Daoist Shengren, the Shinto Kami, and others have all been referred to as saints.